ibm-cloud-docs/codeengine/cmd_defs.md

    - Any Unicode or alphanumeric character.
    - Only these special characters: spaces ( ), periods (.), colons (:), underscores (\_), and hyphens (-).

-   This value is required.
+   This value is *required*.

 `--no-select`, `--ns`
 :   Do not select the project as the current context after this project is created.
 If you do not select this option, the project is automatically selected.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--no-wait`, `--nw`
 :   Create the project and do not wait for the project to be created.
 If you specify the `no-wait` option, the project create begins and does not wait.
 Use the `project get` command to check the project status.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--tag`, `-t`
 :   A label to assign to your project.
 The label must be 128 characters or fewer and can contain letters, numbers, spaces ( ), periods (.), colons (:), underscores (\_), and hyphens (-).
 Specify one label per `--tag` option; for example, `--tag tagA --tag tagB`.
-This value is optional.
+This value is *optional*.

 `--wait`, `-w`
 :   Create the project and wait for the project to be created.
 If you specify the `--wait` option, the project create waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the project to be created.
 If the project is not created within the specified `--wait-timeout` period, the project create fails.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for the project to be created.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The default value is `600`.